-From the outset of the pandemic, we have seen a dramatic increase in the number of cyber attacks and data breaches.
+From the outset of the pandemic, we have seen a dramatic increase in the number of cyber-attacks and data breaches.
 And with much success, threat actors are abusing the fear and panic these adverse conditions are causing.
-As a result, there has been a precipitous rise in the number of COVID-themed trojans, ransomware attacks, as well as scams and phishing attacks across organisations and verticals.
+As a result, there has been a precipitous rise in the number of COVID-themed trojans, ransomware attacks, as well as scams, and phishing attacks across organizations and verticals.
 As more organizations shift to remote work, with inadequate policies and strategies in place, they gamble on their own employee and business data security, and privileged controls.
 And this has served as a catalyst, for an increased number of data breaches, across the globe.

 This article delves into the various ways in which data breaches can occur, and safety practices to ensure that you organization is not impacted by:

 Cloud misconfigurations have led to massive data breaches.
 For example, The “Capital One” and “Imperva” data breaches were caused by the disclosure of AWS API keys.